rakvihaan/wynkMusicDesktopApp/README.md

 To install dependencies

-'npm install'
+' npm install '

 To run the app
 'npm start'

 ## Future Plans ##

--[]Add a customized window
+- [ ]Add a customized window
--[]Add a customized scroll bar
+- [ ]Add a customized scroll bar